Easy Ninja Foodi soup recipes with chicken, beef, ground sausage or vegetarian! Lots of pressure cooker soups to choose from you’ll love.

 I will start by saying that you can use all of the Instant Pot soups we have made here on The Typical Mom blog.
 They work the same, just the buttons look a bit different.
 Just use the pressure button and you’ll be set.
 During the winter time these are the best.
 Just serve with some rolls and dinner is served.

-We have everything from vegetarian options, to chicken noodle soup, clam chowder, beef soup and vegetable heavy.
+We have everything from vegetarian options, like our asparagus and spinach soup, to chicken noodle soup, clam chowder, beef soup and vegetable heavy.
 Choose your favorite and work your way thru our list!

 If you too are obsessed with your Ninja Foodi pressure cooker air fryer machine, here are a few resource to start with:

 - First LIKE my Facebook Page because I share new ideas there a lot!

 - You can bookmark our Ninja air fryer recipes page, we add to that weekly.

 - Here’s a printable air fryer cooking times chart here for your fridge.

 - Be sure to save this link to Instant Pot recipes for beginners too.
 You can use any of those in your pot too.